-We realise how impactful and difficult to deal with the side effects of tamoxifen can be.
+We realise how impactful and difficult dealing with tamoxifen side effects can be.
 Many people have contacted us through social media or via email about their experience of coping with these.
 People have frequently mentioned the difficulty of weighing up the risk of stopping treatment versus having to deal with the side effects for several years.
 We decided to write this blog in order to compile resources and management strategies to help deal with these common side effects, as well as to explain how tamoxifen works and why it’s important.

 Hormone receptor positive breast cancer